tum-vision/intrinsic-neural-fields/README.md

 ```
 You might want to parallelize `preprocess_bigbird.sh` and `train_bigbird.sh` over the 10 scenes in the dataset.
 However, we could not provide a convenient script for this as it depends on the exact setup, e.g. SLURM.

 The BigBIRD dataset also includes two notebooks: `bigbird/PreprocessFiles.ipynb` and `bigbird/AutogenerateConfigFiles.ipynb`.
 The first is needed to preprocess the data which includes creating new object masks with [ClipDrop.co](https://clipdrop.co/) because the original masks are not sufficiently accurate.
-This step is sadly semi-manual as we did not have access to the clipdrpo API at the time.
+This step is sadly semi-manual as we did not have access to the clipdrop API at the time.
 The second notebook autogenerates config files.
-We have included all files in the download so that you do not have to run these notebooks.
-However, we include the notebooks so that all steps can be reproduced and so that it is possible to preprocess further BigBIRD scenes.
+We have included all files in the download/git so that you do not have to run these notebooks.
+However, we include the notebooks so that all steps can be reproduced and so that it is possible to process further BigBIRD scenes.

 ## License